Gibson Center Bus Service

-- We provide on-demand door-to-door transportation for seniors and disabled (and appropriate care-givers) in Conway, Bartlett, Madison, Eaton, Albany and Jackson for non-emergency medical, nutritional, employment and daily living needs.
+We provide on-demand door-to-door transportation for persons 60 and older and/or with disabilities in Conway, Bartlett, Madison, Eaton, Albany and Jackson for non-emergency medical, nutritional, employment and daily living needs.

 How Do I Get a Ride?

 - Call 356-3231 and speak with the receptionist.
-We schedule with 24-hour notice, but IF we can squeeze you in last minute, we will make every effort to do so.
-Our goal is to serve the greatest number of passengers within our budgetary constraints.
+If you have a disability, let us know ahead of time.
+We will work to accommodate your needs.
+We schedule with at least 24-hour notice, but IF we can squeeze you in last minute, we will make every effort to do so.
+Our goal is to serve the greatest number of passengers within our service area.

 - Schedules may change daily, depending on requests, locations, seasonal traffic patterns, construction and other factors.